 “I was born here.
 I’ve spent my entire life here.
 It would be nice for kids in future generations to know what it was like before it all changed.”

-The trail system offers recreational opportunities for walkers, jogger, bicyclists, skaters, non-motorized scooters and roller bladers.
+The 3+ miles of paved trails offers recreational opportunities for walkers, joggers, bicyclists, skaters, non-motorized scooters and roller bladers.
 Equestrians and dogs on 6-foot leash are also welcome on the trail.
 Please pick up after your pets.

 Deed restrictions prohibit the use of lawns for organized sports activities.

 At Martial Cottle Park you can also engage in an fun educational activity via the app, Agents of Discovery.
 You can download the app for free and use it as you explore the park.
 This activity may take you 30-45 min to complete.
 You can start near the Visitor Center.
 As you complete the activity (mission), you will use your smart phone or tablet to answer questions and discovery the agricultural history of Santa Clara Valley.
 Once you have download the app and Martial Cottle mission, no wifi or data is needed to complete the activity.
 Prizes are available if you complete the mission (further details within the app).
 Available to play in English or Spanish.

 Hours and Fees